A beautiful and captivating region of France

 Across the water, Bastide St Louis, which despite its status as the 'New Town' was actually established in the fourteenth century and also boasts many hidden charms.
 This town is essentially where the people of Carcassonne live and represents an excellent opportunity to watch the pace of French life in this region, perhaps you'd like to settle down in a quaint café and indulge in a spot of people watching.
 Another option is the towering Basilica of St Nazaire, modelled after St Denis cathedral in Paris as a symbol of the Crown's victory over the south.
 The Basilica as we see it today was completed in 1330, although certain elements of the cathedral predate the fourteenth century.

 This morning we travel by coach to the handsome city of Toulouse.
-Known as the 'Ville Rose', or 'Pink City' due to its red-brick buildings, which seem to subtly change colour throughout the day.
-Toulouse was once a city that inspired medieval poets; today it has become a pioneering centre of technology and aerospace development.
-Toulouse is now home to Aérospatiale, the national Space Centre, the European shuttle program, a selection of leading aeronautical schools, and a ground-breaking electronics industry.
+Known as the 'Ville Rose', or 'Pink City' due to its red-brick buildings, which seem to subtly change color throughout the day.
+Toulouse was once a city that inspired medieval poets; today it has become a pioneering center of technology and aerospace development.
+Toulouse is now home to Aérospatiale, the national Space Center, the European shuttle program, a selection of leading aeronautical schools, and a ground-breaking electronics industry.
 Despite its many faces however, Toulouse hangs on to a resolutely old-fashioned French soul, with its markets, regional cuisine and cafés interspersed between secondhand book stalls and antique shops, making it a pleasure to explore.

 We do so on a guided walking tour of the medieval city, taking us along the winding, narrow streets of the elegant Old Town, seeing the Capitole (Town Hall) building in the vast, open Place du Capitole one of France's finest squares.
 We also see the Basilica St-Sernin, an 11th century church regarded as a Romanesque masterpiece, as well as the extraordinary architecture of the Jacobins Convent and the Renaissance Bernuy private mansion.